01 Getting Started

 7. Let's configure the table to change color depending on the priority.
 Select the Power Table/Row Style from the Affected Elements list.

-8. Choose ‘Set Background Color’ from the drop-down.
-Select the color of the table and click Apply.
+8. Choose 'Set Background Color' from the drop-down menu.
+Select the table's color and click Apply.
 Click Next.

 affected elements config